 Better answers:

-“I want a role where I can see clear results and improve over time.”
+- "I want a role where I can see results and improve over time."

-“Sales feels like a good way to learn about the business and grow fast.”
+- "Sales feels like a great way to learn about how businesses run from the front lines."

 "What do you know about our company?"